isomerpages/moe-standrewssec/_the-saints-experience/CCE/Character and Citizenship Education (CCE).md

 journey to nationhood, cultivate the instincts for survival as a nation, and have confidence in our nation's future.</p>
 <p></p>
-<p>We do this by commemorating the the following NE Commemorative days :</p>
+<p>We do this by commemorating the the following NE Commemorative Days :</p>
 <p>* Total Defence Day</p>
 <p>* International Friendship Day</p>
 <p>* Racial Harmony Day</p>